-- Metric and English unit conversion - Printed reports of all input and calculated data - Convenient buttons to bring up tables and calculators - A 'Calculate' button used to refresh the calculations - A 'Monthly Data' button used to calculate monthly inlet temperatures - An 'Hourly Data' button used to calculate hourly inlet temperatures - For monthly and hourly simulations, average annual energy consumption estimates - A 'Graphing' button used to graph inlet temperature data within the Design Studio - Boiler and cooling tower hybrids
+- Metric and English unit conversion - Printed reports of all input and calculated data - Convenient buttons to bring up tables and calculators - A 'Calculate' button used to refresh the calculations - A 'Monthly Data' button used to calculate monthly inlet temperatures - An 'Hourly Data' button used to calculate hourly inlet temperatures - For monthly and hourly simulations, average annual energy consumption estimates

+- A 'Graphing' button used to graph inlet temperature data within the Design Studio - A powerful new hybrid LoadSplitter tool for cooling and heating hybrid design

 There are two ways to open Borehole Design projects.
-One is by using the 'New Borehole' command from the Design Studio File menu or toolbar, and the other is by opening an existing Borehole Design project (.qld) file.
+One is by using the 'New Borehole' command from the Design Studio File menu or toolbar, and the other is by opening an existing Borehole Design project (.gld) file.
 Files cannot be opened if other modules with the same name are already open.
 As many files can be opened as the system's memory permits.

-New Projects
+T New Projects